 Our Code is available on the Post Office Corporate website, internal intranet pages, provided to new hires during onboarding and linked across many of our company policies.

-SPEAK UP
+2. SPEAK UP POLICY

-RECRUITMENT & ONBOARDING POLICY
+3. RECRUITMENT & ONBOARDING POLICY

 Our Recruitment and On-boarding Policy for Post Office employees sets out the overarching principles and controls to be followed and applied to ensure that personnel resourcing is conducted in a fair, open and transparent manner, including conducting eligibility to work in the UK checks for all employees.